openstack/ironic/doc/source/admin/drivers/oneview.rst

 * The Enclosure used for testing was the ``BladeSystem c7000 Enclosure G2``.

-* The drivers should work on HP Proliant Gen8 and Gen9 Servers supported by OneView 2.0 and above, or any hardware whose network can be managed by OneView's ServerProfile.
+* The driver should work on HP Proliant Gen8 and Gen9 Servers supported by OneView 2.0 and above, or any hardware whose network can be managed by OneView's ServerProfile.
 It has been tested with the following servers: